Scaling law of individual urban tour behavior: Model

-where $\theta$ is the exploration parameter that characterizes an individual's tendency to explore new location, ${m}_{k}$ is the number of visits to location $k$, $k = 1$ represents the index of base location, and $k'$ represents the index of last visited location.
-Accordingly, the probability of an individual revisiting an old location $k$ (not base location) is
+where $\theta$ is the exploration parameter that characterizes an individual's tendency to explore a new location, ${m}_{k}$ is the number of visits to location $k$, $k = 0$ represents the index of the base location, and $k'$ represents the index of the last visited location.
+Note that the new location must differ from both the base location and the last visited location.
+This implies that both $k = 0$ and $k = k'$ are excluded from the summation in Eq. (\ref{eq.
+4}).
+Accordingly, the probability of an individual revisiting an old location $k$ (not the base location) is

-Note that the new location must be different from both the base location and the last visited location.
-After selecting the next location to visit, the process returns to the first stage (TTC model) to determine whether to terminate the tour.
-When the exploration parameter $\theta=0$, the individual will not explore any new locations but selects the next destination among previously visited locations, with the probability proportional to their visit frequencies.
-When the exploration parameter $\theta=1$, the individual will only explore new locations rather than return to any previously visited non-base locations.
-When the exploration parameter $\theta$ lies between 0 and 1, higher value of $\theta$ indicated a greater tendency for individuals to explore new locations.
+After the next location to visit is selected, the process returns to Fig. \ref{fig. 2}(a).
+Eq. (\ref{eq.
+4}) and Eq. (\ref{eq.
+5}) indicate that a larger value of $\theta$ indicates a greater tendency for individuals to explore new locations.
+When the exploration parameter $\theta=0$, the individual will not explore any new locations but will select the next destination among previously visited locations; the probability is proportional to the individual’s visit frequency.
+When the exploration parameter $\theta$ approaches infinity, the individual will explore only new locations rather than returning to previously visited nonbase locations.